tuladhar/ssl-handshake/README.md

 # ssl-handshake
-A debugging tool to check the latency of SSL handshake.
+A command-line utility to check the latency of SSL handshake.